tenemark/mikecalsetup/README.md

 ## Tests
 A collection of tests are developed using [unittest](https://docs.python.org/3/library/unittest.html).
 The test script is located in the test folder along with MIKE SHE example model setups.

+## Community guidelines
+Please do not hesitate to contact me directly if you need more information to apply the tool, find a bug, have ideas for extending the functionality.
+If you wish to contribute, please fork the [mikeCalSetup repository] (https://github.com/tenemark/mikecalsetup) on GitHub, clone, and develop your modifications on a branch.
+Then submit a pull request.